-The design of the Trinity Academic Center by EYP Architects & Engineering is being developed in fall 2013 – new renderings will be posted to this website as they are created.
-As the design is refined, the architects are committed to creating an innovative academic center that will achieve Trinity’s strategic long-range goals for academic excellence, creativity and greater capacity.
+EYP Architects & Engineering is designing the Trinity Academic Center.
+As the design has been refined, the architects have created an innovative academic center that will achieve Trinity’s strategic long-range goals for academic excellence, creativity and greater capacity.

 While the interior spaces are modern and state-of-the-art, the exterior is carefully designed to echo the signature elements of Trinity’s historic campus, especially the the red tile roof and arched windows of Main Hall and Alumnae Hall.

 Architects studied current space utilization and needs, and identified potential efficiencies to be sure that every new square foot built is truly necessary.
 Trinity insisted that the architects envision a world-class place for Trinity’s academic life that will be beautiful and welcoming, a powerful symbol of Trinity’s intellectual values and institutional ambition for future generations of Trinity students and faculty.